tmnestor/internvl-receipt-counter/README.md

      # Then install
      pip install flash-attn>=2.5.0
      ```
+   - Automatically used if installed, falls back gracefully if not

-2. **Mixed Precision** (currently disabled due to compatibility issues):
+2. **Mixed Precision Training**:
-   - Note: Currently disabled by default due to FP16 gradient issues
-   - Uses Float16 for training
+   - Enables faster training with reduced memory usage
-   - Enable at your own risk with `mixed_precision: true` in config.yaml
+   - Configure with `mixed_precision: true` in config.yaml
+   - Limitations:
+     - Incompatible with gradient clipping when using FP16 weights
-   - May cause "Attempting to unscale FP16 gradients" errors with some model configurations
+     - May cause "Attempting to unscale FP16 gradients" error
+     - Only reliable when weights are in float32 but activations use float16
+   - Recommended usage:
+     - Best for first stage of training (classifier only)
+     - Disable (`mixed_precision: false`) when fine-tuning full model

-3. **torch.compile**:
+3. **Gradient Accumulation**:
-   - Dynamically optimizes PyTorch operations
+   - Enables training with larger effective batch sizes
+   - Enable by setting `gradient_accumulation_steps: N` in config
+   - Useful when GPU memory is limited or batch size needs to be larger
+   - No additional installation required

+4. **torch.compile** (experimental):
+   - Provides 10-30% speedup by dynamically optimizing PyTorch code
    - Enable with `torch_compile: true` in config.yaml
-   - Configure mode with `compile_mode`:
+   - Configure with `compile_mode`:
      - "reduce-overhead": Best for large models (default)
      - "max-autotune": Maximum performance but slow startup
-     - "default": Balance of compilation speed and runtime
-   - Safety options:
+   - Compatibility notes:
-     - `compile_full_precision_only: true`: Prevents dtype issues with mixed precision
-   - Note: May cause errors with mixed precision in some model architectures
      - Requires PyTorch 2.0+
-   - No additional installation needed

-4. **xFormers**:
+     - Only reliable with full precision training
+     - May crash with certain model architectures
+   - Not recommended for production use yet

+5. **Memory Optimization**:
-   - Memory-efficient attention implementation
+   - **xFormers**: Efficient attention implementation
      - Install with: `pip install xformers`
-   - No configuration needed, used automatically if available
+     - Used automatically if available

-5. **Distributed Training with DeepSpeed**:
+   - **8-bit Quantization**:
+     - Enable with `use_8bit: true` in model config
+     - Requires bitsandbytes package
+     - Reduces memory usage by ~50% during training

+6. **Multi-GPU Training** (advanced):
-   - For multi-GPU setups
+   - **DeepSpeed**: For multi-GPU setups
      - Installation: `pip install deepspeed>=0.12.0`
      - Launch with: `deepspeed main.py --config config/config.yaml --mode train`
+   - **DDP**: Native PyTorch distributed training
+     - Launch with: `torchrun --nproc_per_node=NUM_GPUS main.py --config config/config.yaml --mode train`

 ## Configuration